timschofield/webERP/doc/UPGRADING.md

     - if git was used to clone the webERP Git source repo (i.e. if the installation was done by cloning the GitHub project repo), use `git pull` to update.

+6. Review the notes below here for manual modifications to make in case you are upgrading from specific previous versions

-6. Put the web site back online (e.g. restart web server)
+7. Put the web site back online (e.g. restart web server)

-7. Log into each company as an admin user to trigger the automatic database upgrade procedure.
+8. Log into each company as an admin user to trigger the automatic database upgrade procedure.
 Each database (company) must be upgraded individually.

 NB: the new upgrade system cannot identify database schema versions prior to 3.11 and will prompt for